"We ship across India and worldwide! 🌍 📦"

 Sunflower

 The mild nutty taste makes the petals good in salads or stir fries.
 The buds, petals and seeds are all edible.
 Add the petals to a green salad for a colour contrast and a mild nutty taste.
-The green buds can be blanched, then tossed in garlic butter.
-The kernels inside the seeds can be eaten raw or toasted as a snack.
+Blanch the green buds, then toss them in garlic butter.
+Eat the kernels inside the seeds raw or toasted as a snack.

 Begonia